 Sorted Food celebrates what really spurs him on… quick, simple, accessible cooking designed to inspire, entertain and accidentally educate an online generation of foodies.

-As author of three published cookbooks and the chef behind hundreds of videos online at www.youtube.com/sortedfood, he cooks the SORTED way: No frills, no nonsense, no barriers… just an appetite for cracking fuss-free food, heavily seasoned with fun and banter.
+Having written and published more than a dozen cookbooks, showcased well over a thousand videos online and presented a live theatre show… he cooks the Sorted way: No frills, no nonsense, no barriers… just an appetite for cracking fuss-free food, heavily seasoned with friendship and fun.